Stefan Lucks

 Lucks graduated from the University of Dortmund in 1992, and received his PhD at the University of Göttingen in 1997.

-After leaving the University of Mannheim Lucks now heads the Chair of Media Security at Bauhaus University, Weimar.
+After leaving the University of Mannheim Lucks now heads the Chair of Information Security and Cryptography at Bauhaus University, Weimar.

 Together with Niels Ferguson, Bruce Schneier and others he developed the Skein hash function as a candidate for the NIST hash function competition.